This page describes HubSpot's Trust and Safety Guidelines and how they may affect you.

 Our guidelines are informed by HubSpot's Terms of Service and Acceptable Use Policy (AUP) which apply to the use of any product, service, or website provided by us.
 While the guidelines outlined below are meant to provide you with additional details on some (but not all) of the limitations and restrictions included in those documents, they do not modify them.
 Please note that by using the HubSpot Service, you are agreeing to all of the terms outlined in both documents.

 Internally, we count on our automated detectors to scan for potentially fraudulent or misrepresentative copy, or unusual behavior from your account.
 Unfortunately, automated scanning is not perfect and will occasionally flag content or activity that is perfectly fine.
-When that occurs, we rely on our human content integrity specialists for a second review and approval.
+When that occurs, we rely on our human content moderation specialists for a second review and approval.

 For your overall HubSpot account, we ask that you use your best judgment.
 By this, we mean do not: